-The island of Sicily has been hit by the dreaded scirocco which have in turn done nothing to held the forest fires across the island.
+The island of Sicily has been hit by the dreaded scirocco which have in turn done nothing to help the forest fires across the island.

 Let me explain what the scirocco is, as before living in Sicily I had never experienced these winds.
-The scirocco is the southeasterly to southwesterly wind over the Mediterranean Sea originating from North Africa.
+The scirocco is the south-easterly to south-westerly wind over the Mediterranean Sea originating from North Africa.
 The winds come from the desert and vary in strength.
-Often we get mild dust and sand storms - the sand literally being blown from Africa to here.
+Often we get mild dust and sand storms - the sand literally being blown over from Africa.

 The worst thing about the scirocco is that you know it's coming.
-It's a bit like the calm before the storm when all you want to do is runaway and hide (preferably in an air conditioned place.)
-The skies become hazy, you can no longer see Mt Etna which is normally looming in the background.
-An oppressive blanket like heat spreads over the town, and people will go a little crazy.
+It's the calm before the storm when, the sky become hazy, you can no longer see Mt Etna which is normally looming in the background.
+An oppressive blanket like heat spreads over the town and people start to go a little crazy.
 It's true!
-We have had 2 scirocco periods since I have been here.
-Mostly they last a few days, but last time it was close to a week and was unbearable.
-It reached 54 degrees at one stage, however mostly the week was in the mid to high 40s.
-I was working at the airport that day, welcoming guests to Sicily and what a sight I made.

-The poor English guests were horrified when they saw me, with sweat dripping off every part of my body, my hair plastered to my face as I tried to smile.
-This was when we were in the air conditioned airport.
+The poor English guests were horrified when they saw me, sweat dripping off every part of my body, my hair plastered to my face as I tried to smile and call out 'welcome!'
+Mind you, this was me in the air conditioned airport.
 We stepped outside into the gale force scirocco winds as I escorted them into our oven like bus.

 'Sorry about the heat in the bus,' I said, wiping more sweat and dirt from my brow.
 'The bus has been sitting here in 45 degree heat for a few hours, but hopefully it should cool down soon.'